usdot-fhwa-stol/carma-time-lib/README.md

 | install_dependencies.sh               | Docker Dev Environment internal script.
 TODO move this file?                                                         |  |  |  |
 | .vscode/tasks.json                    | Build task definition utilizing Docker Dev Environment.                                                              |  |  |  |

-## Deploying
-TODO
-# Using the Library
-## Dependency Management
-TODO
-## Linking Against the Library
-TODO
-## Configuration

-The following operating modes are available in the library:
-* Real-time
-* Simulated time

-TODO How the library is configured

-TODO Move this configuration logic into a time manager tool in a separate library.

 # CARMA Projects